Alec-B-Huang/Web-Scraping/README.md

 # Web-Scraping
-A bunch of files for webscraping esport scores
+A bunch of files for webscraping esport scores.
+Current games that are included are League of Legends, Overwatch 2, Valorant.
+I plan on adding CSGO, Dota 2, Rocket League.
+The file for Overwatch 2 is currently being updated and does not work.
+I'm also working on formating the output for Valorant and LoL results.
+After I finish these files, I plan on making a small application (app/web-based, not sure yet) where you can view all scores of those esport scenes.